dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

 ```

-2. Check available free disk space on the ES nodes before
+2. Check disk usage on each node

 ```sh
 cchq <env>  run-shell-command <es_data_nodes> "df -h /opt/data" -b
 ```

-This would return individual disk usage for ES nodes.
-You can check if the available space on all nodes is greater than the recommended space from the estimated size output.
+This will return disk usage for each node.
+You can check if the cumulative available space across all nodes is greater than the total recommended space from the `estimated_size_for_reindex` output.

 ```
 10.201.41.256 | CHANGED | rc=0 >>